 Normanton Park 3 Bedroom

 Between both 3 bedroom units, the sizes are quite similar at 1,098 sq ft for Normanton Park and 1,076 sq ft for Kent Ridge Hill Residences.
-Do note these are the bigger 3 bedroom units at both with the compact 3 bedders starting at 904 sq ft for Normanton Park and 883 sq ft for Kent Ridge Hill Residences.
+Note these are the bigger 3 bedroom units at both with the compact 3 bedders starting at 904 sq ft for Normanton Park and 883 sq ft for Kent Ridge Hill Residences.

-All 3 bedroom units in both developments are corner stacks with AC ledges fitted at the back so you’ll get full length windows for bedrooms in both developments.
+All 3 bedroom units in both developments are corner stacks with AC ledges fitted at the back so you’ll get full-length windows for bedrooms in both developments.

 For Normanton Park, there will be a small foyer hence privacy will be retained.
-This is as compared to Kent Ridge Hill Residences where most stacks would have an extremely long hallway entrance which is pretty much very inefficient space allocation.
+This is as compared to Kent Ridge Hill Residences where most stacks would have an extremely long hallway entrance which is pretty much inefficient space allocation.